Skip to content

 Why PSPLIM fires instead of the sentinel on Cortex-M33

-You might expect STACK SENTINEL VIOLATED, but on ARMv8-M cores Zephyr programs the PSPLIM register per-thread unconditionally (see Concept 2 above).
-The sequence is:
+You might expect STACK SENTINEL VIOLATED, but on ARMv8-M cores Zephyr programs the PSPLIM register per-thread unconditionally (see Concept 2).
+PSPLIM is checked on every SP-modifying operation, so whichever SP-decrementing instruction first crosses the limit traps in hardware before the sentinel’s software check has any chance to run.

-2. The next SysTick (or any IRQ) fires and the CPU tries to push the exception frame onto the stack.
+2. The next SysTick (or any IRQ) fires; the CPU tries to push the exception frame onto the stack.

 4. Zephyr’s fault handler prints Stack overflow (context area not valid) and halts.